cfaucher2018/cfaucher2018.github.io/index.md

+# Pizza Project 11/2/18

+This week I created a website.
+I also created a pizza ordering cite.
+In the cite I put the different size of pizza that you can get on the cite.
+I also put in a place where you can choose the different types of toppings that you like on your pizza.
+I also put in the different types of crusts that you can choose for your pizza.
+I also put in different pictures to show the different types of pizzas that you can make.

+---

 # HTML 10/26/18

 I also learned about how to use html to create my own website.
 I also learned how to code while useing tages to create my own website.
 I aslo learned about how to take an images and a video and to turn it into code so that it can be displayed on my website.
 I also learned about h1 through h6 to create headers for websites.
 I also learned about the tag form.
 I also learned about the input tag to input things into a website.